Daniel C. Taylor: Works

 Bill McKibben encapsulates his work, “The most interesting development expert I’ve ever met is a West Virginian named Daniel Taylor ….
 His mantra, based on a series of principles called SEED-SCALE, goes like this: Forget big plans.
 Development is not a product, not a target, not some happy future state … it’s a process, measured not in budgets but in how we invest our human energy.”

-His theoretical work on social change, SEED-SCALE, mentioned above by McKibben, was launched by then UNICEF Executive Director James P. Grant, resulted in a first major publication in 1995, a second in 2002, a third in 2012.), and a fourth in 2016 The basic concept is that ‘seeds’ of human success exist in every community, even those considered destitute, and from these seeds fitted to local culture, resources, and ecology can be ‘scaled up’ grown both a rising quality of life and also extension out toward equitable improvement for all.